Mad, Mad, Madeira World

 Rainwater Medium Dry Madeira

 Lighter than a major Madeira conjures with those rain-a-licious vibes.
-Lowkey coffee, caramelized nuts, candied orange peel, and fresh lemon zest all graced with cutting acid. — 4 months ago
+Lowkey coffee, caramelized nuts, candied orange peel, and fresh lemon zest all graced with cutting acid. — a year ago

 Severn, Tom and 3 others liked this